-The Arena Design Guidelines Checklist is part of the required submission package to gain house plan approval from the Peet Design Review Panel (PDRP).
-To successfully gain your Design Approval from the PDRP, your home plans must comply with the restrictive covenants detailed in the Arena Design Guidelines.
+The Aspect Design Guidelines Checklist is part of the required submission package to gain house plan approval from the Peet Design Review Panel (PDRP).
+To successfully gain your Design Approval from the PDRP, your home plans must comply with the restrictive covenants detailed in the Aspect Design Guidelines.
 All non-conforming designs will be assessed on their own merit with the overall interests of the entire community as the highest priority.
 Contemporary home designs are encouraged.
 The PDRP reserves the right to approve or decline any non-conforming design.

-Contemporary home designs are encouraged.
-The PDRP reserves the right to approve or decline any non-conforming design.
+Name:

-Name: Lot number:
+Lot number:....

 Document Checklist

-□ Is the Design Approval Application Form completed and attached? □ Is the Design Checklist completed and attached? □ Is the Site Plan scaled to 1:200? □ Is the Site Plan fully dimensioned with all setbacks, driveway and the proposed building footprint? □ Are the floor plans scaled to 1:100? □ Are all of the drawings dimensioned including internal layout, balconies, verandahs, ceiling height? □ Are all the materials and finishes clearly labeled and contained with a finishes list?
+- □ Is the Design Approval Application Form completed and attached? - ☐ Is the Design Checklist completed and attached? - □ Is the Site Plan scaled to 1:200? - □ Is the Site Plan fully dimensioned with all setbacks, driveway and the proposed building footprint? - Are the floor plans scaled to 1:100? - Are all of the drawings dimensioned including internal layout, balconies, verandahs, ceiling height? - Are all the materials and finishes clearly labeled and contained with a finishes list?
 Please submit separate materials and colours drawings in line with the guidelines.

 Design Checklist

 Building Mass

-□ Are setbacks in accordance with the Building Envelope Plan? □ Is the garage set back 840mm from the front wall of the dwelling and 5.4m from the front title boundary?
-(Regular lots only) □ Is the ceiling height a minimum of 2550mm on the ground floor?
+- Are setbacks in accordance with the Building Envelope Plan? - Is the garage set back 840mm from the front wall of the dwelling and 5m from the front title boundary?
+(Regular lots only) - ☐ Is the ceiling height a minimum of 2550mm?

 Double Storey

 Does the first floor of the double storey dwelling span the distance equal to the width of the ground floor (not including the garage)?

 Roofing

-If the roof is pitched, is it a minimum of 22 degrees for single storey or 20 degrees for double storey?
-If building to boundary on both sides does the dwelling have a hipped roof with parapet wall extending above the gutter line for a minimum of 40% of the width of the dwelling?
+- ☐ If the roof is pitched, is it a minimum of 22 degrees for single storey or 20 degrees for double storey? - ☐ If building to boundary on both sides does the dwelling have a hipped roof with parapet wall extending above the gutter line for a minimum of 40% of the width of the dwelling?
 Or is it a gabled roof?
-(Box Gutters and Parapet walls may not protrude above the angle of a pitched roof).
-Does the dwelling have 400mm eaves to all façades facing the public realm?
+(Box Gutters and Parapet walls may not protrude above the angle of a pitched roof). - Does the dwelling have 450mm eaves to all façades facing the public realm?

-Community Activation and Safety Elements □ Is the front doorway located within clear sight of the street? □ Has the entry been articulated by a portico, verandah or balcony? □ Does the dwelling have a substantial number of windows to the public realm? □ Is the portico a minimum depth of 1.5m, width of 1.6m and a maximum height of 3.6m?
-(Regular lots only) □ If the dwelling has a Verandah, is it a minimum depth of 1.5m, minimum width of 4.0m of 40% of the frontage which ever is the greater and with a max height of 3.6m?
-(Regular lots only) □ If the dwelling has a balcony, is it a minimum depth of 1.2m or 4.0m or 40% of frontage whichever is the greater and with a maximum height of 3.6m?
-(Regular lots only) □ Roller shutters and metal bars are not used.
-Corner Treatments Are the primary and secondary frontages a similar architectural design?
-Are elements such as wrap-around verandahs, detailing, feature windows, continuous materials, setbacks and upper floor overhangs utilised on at least 25% of the secondary frontage?
-Vehicle Access Does the garage provided accord with the Plan of Subdivision, Engineering Plans & Building Envelope Plan?
-Is the garage located adjacent to the lot boundary shared with another allotment?
-If the dwelling has a single garage does it have a maximum 3.5m opening?
-If the dwelling has a double garage does it have a maximum 6.5m opening?
-If the dwelling has a triple garage does it have a maximum 9.0m opening?
-Is the garage integrated into the main roofline of the dwelling?
-Retaining Walls ☐ Does the retaining wall on the lower boundary not exceed 1.2m?
-Materials ☐ Is the dwelling the same as another in the street?
-If so, are the materials and colours varied? ☐ Do the colours and material used on the front façade return to a minimum of 3.0m along the side elevations (Regular lots only)? ☐ Is the garage door sectional or tilt up panels?
-Refer to section 9.2.4 for further detail. ☐ Are colours consistent with the Arena colour palette? ☐ Are tiles low profile?
+Community Activation and Safety Elements

+Is the front doorway located within clear sight of the street? -- ---------------------- --------- -------- ------- ------- ----------------

+- Has the entry been articulated by a portico, verandah or balcony? - Does the dwelling have a substantial number of windows to the public realm? - □ Is the portico a minimum depth of 1.5m, width of 1.6m and a maximum height of 3.6m?
+(Regular lots only) - If the dwelling has a Verandah, is it a minimum depth of 1.5m, minimum width of 4.0m of 40% of the frontage which ever is the greater and with a max height of 3.6m?
+(Regular lots only) - ☐ If the dwelling has a balcony, is it a minimum depth of 1.2m or 4.0m or 40% of frontage whichever is the greater and with a maximum height of 3.6m?
+(Regular lots only) - Roller shutters and metal bars are not used.